Hokuriku Main Line: History

 The entire line was built by the Japanese Government Railway, with the first section opened being from Nagahama, on the shore of Lake Biwa to Tsuruga in 1882.
 The Maibara to Nagahama section opened in 1889, and the line was then opened progressively to Fukui (in 1896), Kanazawa (in 1898), and Toyama (in 1899).
 The next extension opened to Uozu in 1908, and to Tomari in 1910.
 At the northeastern end, the Naoetsu to Nadachi section opened in 1911, and was extended to Itoigawa the following year.
 The final section opened in 1913, completing the line.

-On 14 March 2015 the name of Terai Station was changed to Nomineagari Station.
+On 14 March 2015 the name of Terai Station was changed to Nomi-Neagari Station.

 Double-tracking and realignments

 The initial section double-tracked was between Kanazawa and Tsubata in 1938, with the Maibara to Tsuruga section duplicated between 1957 and 1958.
 The rest of the line was double-tracked in stages between 1960 and 1969.